sguox002/leetcode/review/hash.md

 		return 1;
 	}
 ```
-complexity O(9^n), n is number of blanks to fill.
+complexity O(9^n), n is number of blanks to fill.<br/>
-although we can use hashmap to store row, col, and grid, we may reduce from 9 to like 4 or 5
+although we can use hashmap to store row, col, and grid, we may reduce from 9 to like 4 or 5<br/>

-improvements: use bits to record row, col and 3x3 grid.
+improvements: use bits to record row, col and 3x3 grid.<br/>

-### 1001	Grid Illumination		Hard
+### 1001	Grid Illumination		(-Hard-)
 On a N x N grid of cells, each cell (x, y) with 0 <= x < N and 0 <= y < N has a lamp.

 Initially, some number of lamps are on.  lamps[i] tells us the location of the i-th lamp that is on.
 Each lamp that is on illuminates every square on its x-axis, y-axis, and both diagonals (similar to a Queen in chess).